rocksclusters/FingerPrint/docs/hacking.rst

 of the FingerPrint package.
 Below a list of the various sub modules inside Fingerprint with a short description of what is their role:

-- :class:`FingerPrint.swirl`: it contains the data model.
+- :mod:`FingerPrint.swirl`: it contains the data model.
 All the object used to represent a swirl are inside this files.
 The main class here is :class:`FingerPrint.swirl.Swirl` (used to represent a swirl), it holds references to a list of :class:`FingerPrint.swirl.SwirlFile`. :class:`FingerPrint.swirl.SwirlFile`